John David Brcin: Career

 Brcin's style relied on traditional portraiture and streamlined designs, as well as sharply cut geometric details done in bas-relief.
 He received various public commissions throughout the United States and also taught at several art schools.

 In 1929, Brcin became the official sculptor during the construction of the Joslyn Art Museum in Omaha, Nebraska.
 He carved the building's pink marble exterior panels, featuring figures of Native Americans and European settlers.
 He also sculpted the memorial tablet to George Joslyn, various column and pilaster capitals, and the rosette designs of several entrances.
-According to the Chicago Herald-Examiner, "Brcin’s carvings are a new thing; they are full of dynamic thrust, a smooth sharp-edged symmetry which admirably interprets the spirit of an age governed by machinery."
+According to the Chicago Herald-Examiner, "Brcin's carvings are a new thing; they are full of dynamic thrust, a smooth sharp-edged symmetry which admirably interprets the spirit of an age governed by machinery."
 Brcin also designed the museum's "Sioux Warrior" statue which was only completed in 2009 using his original plaster prototype.

+In 1933 Brcin's sculpture "Fantasy" was exhibited at the Century of Progress World's Fair, a centre of American Art Deco influence.

 In 1948, Brcin produced the Governor Horner State Memorial, a granite monument located in Chicago, Illinois.
 The outdoor sculpture illustrates the career of Henry Horner, the 30th governor of Illinois.
 Originally erected in Grant Park, the memorial can now be found in Horner Park.

+Brcin's 1952 large public monument to the early US Naval leader Stephen Decatur, in the City of Decatur, Illinois, Illinois, is notable for combining Brcin's skills in classical statuary as well as his streamline style.
+The monument includes a statue of Decatur set in front of a large, stone frieze with a two dimensional relief portraying a scene from Decatur's life.

-In addition to commission work, Brcin was hired in 1922 to teach modeling and drawing at the Minneapolis School of Art.
+In addition to commissioned work, Brcin was hired in 1922 to teach modeling and drawing at the Minneapolis School of Art.
 From 1923 to 1924, he headed the sculpture department at Milwaukee's Layton School of Art.
 He later taught modeling at Rockford College for two years starting in 1934.